 Confession: I have a Pottery Barn taste on a Target budget.
 I lust after expensive linens and duvets but for most of my life I’d convince myself to settle for something cheap, instead.

-In 2010 I fell in love with the anthropologie rosette quilt, and though it was far more than I was comfortable spending on a quilt, I loved it, and once the rosette duvet was on my bed, I loved my bed, and loving my bed meant I loved my bedroom- and in the end, after using that quilt happily for years- I decided maybe a bed I love is an appropriate splurge for a master bedroom.
+My conversion started way back in 2010, when I fell in love with the Anthropologie rosette quilt, and though it was far more than I was comfortable spending on a quilt, I bought it.
+I loved it, and once the rosette duvet was on my bed, I loved my bed, and loving my bed meant I loved my bedroom- and in the end, after using that quilt happily for years- I decided maybe a bed I love is an appropriate splurge for a master bedroom.

-The Rosette quilt lasted me for years, but when I sold just about everything I owned and left my job to move to Seattle to start a new adventure, I needed the new start to include a completely new look for my bedroom.
-In my studio apartment, the bed is a MAJOR feature of the apartment, so I wanted to make my bed look worthy of being the focal point of a stylish studio.
+The Rosette quilt lasted me for years, but when I sold just about everything I owned and left my job to move to Seattle to start a new adventure, I needed my new start to include a completely new look for my bedroom.
+In my studio apartment in Seattle, the bed wa a MAJOR feature of the apartment, so I wanted to make my bed look worthy of being the focal point.

 As I shopped for affordable bedding to build the bed of my dreams, I fell flat.
 Leaning toward the texture of linen, the reviews for all of the linen duvet covers I looked over indicated constant ironing was a requirement.
 So I kept looking… until I fell in love with Anthropologie’s textured chevron duvet.